eshwarsai48/mlops-fraud-detection/README.md

 ## High-Level Flow
 1. Train a fraud detection ML model
-2. Wrap it in a FastAPI application
+2. Serve it via a FastAPI inference service
 3. Dockerize the API
 4. Provision infrastructure with Terraform
 5. Deploy container to AKS using Helm